mangila/webshop/README.md

 Mock webshop with Spring Boot, RabbitMQ and PostgresSQL and React Vite as Webshop UI and React Vite as Admin UI

 ## backend

 Spring Boot web app

-Postgres is used as a database, RabbitMQ as a message broker
+Postgres is used as a database and RabbitMQ as a message broker

 - CQRS (Command Query Responsibility Segregation)
     - GraphQL is used for Queries and REST for Commands
 - Outbox pattern
 - DDD (Domain Driven Design)
 - Event Sourcing (ish)

-### Dev Stuffs
+### Management/UI

-- codecentric admin server
+- Codecentric admin server (:8081)
+- RabbitMQ management UI (:15672)
-- graphiql
+- Graphiql (/graphiql)
-- swagger
+- Swagger (/swagger-ui/index.html)

 ### What this project does